ariachen-ai/follow-through/README.md

 ```
 You: Sarah — collab, we talked about hosting AI workshops for women in tech.
      James — coffee.
-     Wei — collab, he's working on the same multimodal problem I am.
      Rest stay in touch.
 ```
 ```
 Agent: Here are your drafts:

   🤝 Sarah: "Hey Sarah!
 So great meeting you at the hackathon — I loved
-  hearing about what you're building with AI Collective.
-I've been
+  hearing about what you're building with AI Collective...
+Let me know
-  thinking about hosting workshops for women in tech and would love to
-  explore doing something together.
-Let me know if you'd be down to
-  chat more about this! 😊"
+  if you'd be down to chat more about this! 😊"

-  ☕ James: "Hey James!
-Really enjoyed our conversation at the hackathon.
-  If you're ever around Mountain View, let me know — would love to grab
-  a coffee ☕"

-  🤝 Wei: "嗨 Wei！昨天在hackathon聊得很开心！你做的multimodal项目太酷了，
-  我最近也在研究类似的方向。我们可以找时间深聊一下，互相交流一些想法！"

-  👋 Priya: "Hey Priya!
-Great meeting you at the hackathon.
-Let's stay
-  in touch — I'll share any fun events I come across! 😊"
+  ☕ James: "..."

-  ...and 14 more drafts ready
+  ...and more drafts ready

   Which ones should I send for you, and which do you want to send yourself?
 ```